lanterndata/docs/010-develop/000-get-started.md

 ## Ubicloud

 Lantern is also available as a managed offering on [Ubicloud](https://ubicloud.com).
+You'll still receive direct support from the Lantern team for instances on Ubicloud.

 Ubicloud is an open-source alternative to AWS.
 It offers cloud services like virtual machines, block storage, and managed Postgres at rates 2-10x lower than hyperscalers like AWS, Azure, and GCP.

-Even when hosted on Ubicloud, you’ll receive direct support from the Lantern team for a seamless experience.

 ## Self-Host